tweag/ormolu/README.md

 ## Current limitations

 * Does not handle CPP (wontfix, see [the design document][design]).
-* Ormolu knows nothing about operator precedence so complex chains of operators may be rendered in slightly unpleasant ways †.
 * Various minor idempotence issues, most of them are related to comments †.

 † To be resolved in 0.0.2.0.